Germany's Padel boom is saving tennis clubs – DW – 12/13/2024

 Older people often retire from active club functions, while young members are missing as replacements.
 Streaming services, social media and video games have become increasingly popular and are displacing sport and traditional club activities.

-"Due to the declining number of members, it might have gone well for another ten years and we could have kept the business going," says Blömer.
+"Due to the declining number of members, it might have gone well for another 10 years and we could have kept the business going," said Blömer.
 "But at some point, the thing would have been dead."

 The demise of clubs has serious social consequences for a society, as clubs offer spaces for interpersonal interaction and promote a sense of community, integration and social skills.

-"The great thing about club life is the team spirit," padel enthusiast Marco tells DW.
+"The great thing about club life is the team spirit," said padel enthusiast Marco Otto.
 "You meet like-minded people and it often quickly develops into friendship.
 You meet up and have a lot of fun."

-"We discovered padel as a trending sport," explains Blömer.
+"We discovered padel as a trending sport," explained Blömer.
 "And we simply wanted to try to continue offering something young, modern and attractive."

 Two courts were initially planned to be built, and the small club took a financial risk in making the move.
-"It was an investment that was ten times our bank balance," recalls the 41-year-old.
+"It was an investment that was 10 times our bank balance," recalled the 41-year-old.
 However, with sponsors, public funding and an increase in membership fees, the money was eventually raised.

 Development in Germany on the right track